kylekylehaha/Summer_practice/README.md

 **O(n+m)** where n is strlen(target) ; m is strlen(string).

 ## Equivalence
-Class the number that have Equivalence realtion Equivalence realtion:
+Class the number that have Equivalence realtion.

+Equivalence realtion:
 (1) x=x -> reflexive
 (2) x=y 且 y=x -> symmetric
 (3) x=y ,y=x 則x=z -> transitive

 **How to use**
 input how many number there are input pair (i,j)